 “if anybody would have talked to us about that, then we might have been more, we would have been more prepared [lack of emotional, informational and tangible support], but there was never any mention anywhere, that death might overtake all plans that we had got.
 So that really was dreadful, that she had to die in the corner of a ward, behind a curtain [lack of tangible].
 I asked twice for a private ward, but they couldn’t find one.”
 (Participant 43, spousal carer of person with colorectal cancer, not resilient)

 Perceived lack of support from professionals hindered resilience and compounded difficulties in adapting to the caring role.
-A lack of informational support such as knowledge from professionals about how to access services or miscommunication about prognosis was enough to cause considerable consequences for the carers.
+A lack of informational support such as knowledge from professionals about how to access services or miscommunication about prognosis sometimes caused considerable consequences for the carers.
 The carer reports a lack of someone to reassure him, a lack of support in knowing how to navigate the system, a lack of support in deciding upon end of life care and place of care/ death.
-His lack of support has contributed to him feeling regrets about the way his wife died;
+His lack of support contributed to him feeling regret about the way his wife died:

 “…it was basically my fault… I didn’t understand the situation because nobody had said you do realise this might not work [lack of informational support] …if only somebody had said, you do realise it can go like that then I would have got her home, and she would have been with her friends, they would have been here with her, visiting and the last day she didn’t know much but she would have been here and loved it [positive social interaction]” (Participant 43, spousal carer of person with colorectal cancer, not resilient)

 Providing care for someone at the end of life involves continually adapting and managing changing illness trajectories and sometimes health professional personnel, places of care and negotiating other complex systems.
 Lack of support from health professionals potentially contributes to carers having less chance to negotiate or adapt to the stressful event in a positive way as they struggle with managing situations they are unfamiliar with.
-When participants have no other resources from which to draw on, such as a presence of individual, community or social resources to facilitate resilience, then a lack of support can be critical, hindering their resilience and the process of adapting and managing in stressful situation.
+When participants have no other resources to draw on, such as a presence of individual, community or social resources to facilitate resilience, then a lack of support can be critical, hindering their resilience and the process of adapting and managing in stressful situation.

-4. Societal resources as a barrier to informal carers

 Support that prioritises the system not the carers

 The provision of a seamless service, one shaped around the needs of patients, carers and families is a core principle of the UK National Health Service (Department of Health, 2010): this was not always the experience of the participants in this study.
 Many of the interviews conveyed a sense that the care system was imposing processes on carers without any recognition of, or flexibility to the individuals’ needs or wishes.
 The participants discussed the health and social care system working against them, rather than for the benefit of the families, suited more towards the process and bureaucracy;